jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Customize the Hello-Jigx solution/Add widgets.md

 3. Add the `widget.location` code below.
 For the address you use [expressions](<./../../../Building Apps with Jigx/Logic/Expressions.md>) to call the city New York from the static datasource.

 :::hint{type="info"}
 Expressions are JSONata language-based.
-Learn more about <a href="https://jsonata.org/" target="_blank">JSONata</a> and try out your expressions in their <a href="https://try.jsonata.org/" target="_blank">JSONata Exerciser</a>.
+Learn more about :Link[JSONata]{href="https://jsonata.org/" newTab="true" hasDisabledNofollow="false"} and try out your expressions in their :Link[JSONata Exerciser]{href="https://try.jsonata.org/" newTab="true" hasDisabledNofollow="false"}.
 The root element of Expressions in .jigx files always starts with "@ctx" vs. "$$." in JSONata Exerciser (e.g. @ctx.data vs. $$.data).
 Jigx supports shorthand $ expressions for JSONata.
 :::

 :::CodeblockTabs